 - Suspiciously Similar Substitute: For James Kulin.
 They look very alike down to the moustache, are bloodthirsty to the point of psychosis, attempt to stage a massacre, pilot a custom Clan heavy built around a dual-ER-PPC armament, are killed by Ian, and are explicitly stated to have not ejected from their dying 'Mech.
 They have very different personalities, however.

 James KulinA captain in the Steiner military, and one of the bosses Ian has to fight during the final mission of the desert campaign.
-He pilots a Mad Cat, and commands a lance of three Vultures during an attempt to destroy a (Steiner!)
-POW camp to prevent the Resistance liberating it.
+Due to the resistance's growing success on the Hadra Peninsula, he tries to deny them resources: specifically, the planet's former defense forces who were taken prisoner.
+He does this by ordering mass executions at first, and later attempts to directly destroy a POW camp the Resistance and Ian are liberating.
+He pilots a Mad Cat, and commands a lance of three Vultures.

 - Ace Custom: He pilots a custom Mad Cat, basically a downgraded Mad Cat D from the tabletop; twin Clan PPCs backed by a pair of Streak SRM-6s and two machinegun arrays.